sriharikante/Finance-DashBoard/README.md

 ### Use of AI Tools

-I used AI tools like ChatGPT and Grok for guidance and debugging.
+I used AI tools like ChatGPT and Grok for fixing issues and making small improvements.
 I also referred to Bootstrap documentation.
 The overall structure and implementation were done by me.